-- Make an appointment with the Internship Specialist for guidance and information on internship opportunities, resume writing and interviewing techniques.
+- Make an appointment with an Internship and Employer Development team member for guidance and information on internship opportunities, resume writing and interviewing techniques.

 - Make an appointment with a supervising faculty member or department chair to pinpoint learning objectives and methods of evaluation for approval of internship.

-- Complete all administrative forms, including: the “Internship Learning Contract” and the “Student Agreement and Release” available through the Internship Development Office.
+- Complete all administrative forms, including: the “Internship Learning Contract” and the “Student Agreement and Release” available through the Internship and Employer Development team.

 - Pre-register for the course, which requires the signature of the faculty supervisor, academic advisor, department chair, site supervisor and internship specialist.